University of Massachusetts, Amherst

 Development of Rwanda’s Least Cost Power development plan

-Under this project, I was tasked with modelling future demand as well as optimal generation expansion pathways for the government of Rwanda.
+Under this project, I was tasked with modeling future demand as well as optimal generation expansion pathways for the government of Rwanda.
 This model was reviewed and accepted by the Ministry, regulator as well as donors.
 It’s most recent version can be found on the EDCL website

 Fellowships and Awards